-The following policy (".hamburg Anti-Abuse Policy") is announced pursuant to the Registry-Registrar-Agreement ("RRA") and is effective upon thirty days' notice by Hamburg Top-Level-Domain GmbH ("Registry") to Registrars.
-Abusive use(s) of .hamburg domain names should not be tolerated.
+The following policy (".versicherung Anti-Abuse Policy") is announced pursuant to the Registry-Registrar-Agreement ("RRA").
+Abusive use(s) of .versicherung domain names will not be tolerated.

-The policy includes the general aspects of anti-abuse, acceptable use and rapid takedown and applies to registrars and registrants of .hamburg domain names and defines how the Registry will proceed if abuses that are reported to the Registry.
+The policy includes the general aspects of anti-abuse, acceptable use and rapid takedown and applies to registrars and registrants of .versicherung domain names and defines how the Registry will proceed if abuses are reported to the Registry.
 The policy does not replace the Uniform Dispute Resolution Policy (UDRP) or Uniform Rapid Suspension (URS) or other proceedings for disputes.

-The Registry intends that no domain name in the .hamburg gTLD shall be used in a manner (acceptable use) which, infringes any other third party's rights, is in breach with any applicable laws, government rules or requirements or for the purposes of undertaking any illegal or fraudulent actions, including spam or phishing activities.
+The Registry intends that no domain name in the .versicherung gTLD shall be used in a manner (acceptable use) which infringes any other third party's rights, is in breach with any applicable laws, government rules or requirements or for the purposes of undertaking any illegal or fraudulent actions, including spam or phishing activities.
 Failure to comply with the above provisions may result in the suspension or termination of the domain name registration by the Registry.

-The Registry, together with the Registry-Service-Provider, will take the requisite operational and technical steps to promote WHOIS data accuracy, limit domain abuse, remove outdated and inaccurate data, and other security measures to ensure the integrity of the .hamburg namespace.
+The Registry, together with the Registry-Service-Provider, will take the requisite operational and technical steps to promote WHOIS data accuracy, limit domain abuse, remove outdated and inaccurate data, and other security measures to ensure the integrity of the .versicherung namespace.
 The specific measures include, but are not limited to an Anti-Abuse Policy that clearly defines abuse, and provide point-of-contact information for reporting suspected abuse, committing to rapid identification and resolution of abuse (rapid takedown), including suspensions, ensuring completeness of WHOIS information at the time of registration, publishing and maintaining procedures for removing orphan glue records for names removed from the zone, and establishing measures to deter WHOIS abuse, including rate-limiting, determining data syntax validity, and implementing and enforcing requirements from the Registry-Registrar Agreement.